-“For the meeting…” or “The company asked…” What meeting?
+“For the meeting…” or, “The company asked…” What meeting?
 What company?
 With schedules and brains packed to the brim, it’s easier on everyone involved if you add in a few descriptors to be super clear about what you’re referencing.

 MISTAKE #2: Forgetting Timezones

 We live in a global environment and with more people working remotely than ever, assuming someone knows what timezone you’re referring to in your emails isn’t going to work anymore.
 Get into the habit of always including timezones in all your communications.
 Also, bonus tip!
-If you’ve scheduled time with someone using a timezone as reference point, skip the messy converting and send the calendar invite in that timezone.
+If you’ve scheduled time with someone using a timezone as a reference point, skip the messy converting and send the calendar invite in that timezone.